stnbu/MathChurch/README.md

 > ⚠ Note that caching has implications not yet understood [#3]
 > Play it safe and `rm -rf ./media` between runs.

-Once your laptop cools down, you should be able to run `./demo.py` which will print the path to its output file: an MPEG-4 video file hopefully with both subtitles and audio.
+Having installed LaTeX, Manim, and this repo, you should be able to run `./demo.py` which will print the path to its output file: an MPEG-4 video file hopefully with both subtitles and audio.

 The output will look something like this: